horankev/quake_data/README.md

 #### density maps

-Including all earthquakes, both undersea and under land, Their counts can be represented as density plots.
+If we include all earthquakes, both undersea and beneath Indonesia’s land mass, their counts can be represented as density plots.
 When faceted by magnitude, we get the following:

 ![](README_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->